armenvartan/phase_0_unit_3/week_7/2_designing_schemas/my_solution.md

 tells you the growing season, market price, pests, etc. There would be the option with this to create a predator table, as well.
 So you could see how pests and their predators correlate by what plants you grow.
 Example, one plant may attract a certain type of spider which will protect other plants.
+I saved it as produce_adv

 ![produce schema](../imgs/5_produce_schema.jpg)]